The Wolf-Rayet binaries of the nitrogen sequence in the Large Magellanic Cloud: spectroscopy, orbital analysis, formation, and evolution: Comments on individual targets

 The effective temperature of the WR component could be well constrained from the presence of all three nitrogen ionization stages N\,{\sc iii-v}.
 The light ratio was determined from the overall strength of the O features.
 Since all the features of the O companion are entangled with the primary, we caution that the value of the light ratio is subject to a large error, as is the mass-loss rate of the WR component.
 The wind parameters of the primary follow from the strength and shape of the emission lines.

-We cannot find a binary-evolution track that reproduces the parameters of the system (Fig.\,\ref{fig:BAT103hrd}).
+We cannot find a binary-evolution track that reproduces the system's parameters (Fig.\,\ref{fig:BAT103hrd}).
 The best-fitting binary track reaches a current period of $P \approx 10\,$d, which is four times longer than observed.
-Tracks with shorter initial periods end up merging and fail to reproduce the observables of the system.
+Tracks with shorter initial periods end up merging and fail to reproduce the system's observables.
 Based on BPASS, only a channel in which the primary avoided interaction provides a consistent fit to the observations.
 The estimated equatorial rotation velocity of the secondary ($v\sin i = 200\,$\kms\,and $v_\text{eq} \approx $450\,\kms) is consistent with a past mass-accretion phase, but at the short 2.7\,d period may also suggest a homogeneous evolution history.
-Given the uncertainties involved in the evolution of such short-period binaries, we classified the primary as w-WR.
+Given the uncertainties involved in the evolution of such short-period binaries, we classify the primary as w-WR.

 \emph{\bf \object{BAT99\,105}} was classified as a transition type O3~If*/WN6 in the original BAT99 catalog, later revised to WN7 by S08, and finally to O2~If* by \citet{Neugent2018}.
-The S08 study could not infer a periodic RV variability despite the mild RV scatter ($\sigma_\text{RV} \approx 35\,$\kms).\ The H14 authors considered this object a binary candidate based on its rather high X-ray luminosity for the object of $\log L_\text{X} = 33.4\,$[\lum] \citep{Guerrero2008}.
+S08 could not infer a periodic RV variability despite the mild RV scatter ($\sigma_\text{RV} \approx 35\,$\kms).
+H14 considered this object a binary candidate based on its rather high X-ray luminosity for the object of $\log L_\text{X} = 33.4\,$[\lum] \citep{Guerrero2008}.
 After a careful inspection of the available spectra (UVES and HST), we could not detect any clear signs for a companion in the spectrum.
 More data will be needed to reject the presence of a massive companion in the spectrum, however.
-We therefore omitted this object from our sample.
+We therefore omit this object from our sample.

 \emph{\bf \object{BAT99\,107}} (\object{VFTS 527}, \object{RMC 139}) was classified by S08 as WNL/Of, i.e., a transition-type star. \citet{Moffat1989} reported a 52.7\,d period for this object, but this could not be confirmed by S08.
-Recently, \citet{Taylor2011} analyzed high quality FLAMES spectra and derived a spectral and orbital solution for the system.
-These authors concluded that the system comprises two massive O-type stars (O6.5~Iafc + O6~Iaf) with a period of $P = 153.9\,$d.
-The long period explains why S08 could not infer this because their survey is sensitive to periods up to 100\,d.
+Recently, \citet{Taylor2011} analysed high quality FLAMES spectra and derived a spectral and orbital solution for the system.
+They conclude that the system comprises two massive O-type stars (O6.5~Iafc + O6~Iaf) with a period of $P = 153.9\,$d.
+The long period explains why S08 could not infer it, with their survey being sensitive to periods up to 100\,d.